dodogang/crumbs/wiki/Tile.md

 ---
 title: Tile
+excerpt: A tile is a smoother, yet still rough, version of its parent block.
+Tiles exist for all variants of planks and sandstones.

 toc: true
 favorite: true
 ---

-A tile is a smoother, yet still rough, version of its parent block.
-Tiles exist for all variants of planks and sandstones.
+{{ page.excerpt }}

 <img style="width: 700px;" src="/assets/docs/tile/showcase.png">